Corporate Contribution Program

 Eligibility and Participation

 If you would like to find out more about the CCP, please contact our business manager, Chiyoka Kurahone, at firstname.lastname@example.org or 045-624-3448 for further information on the benefits of the program, eligibility requirements and other details.
-A listing of the companies that currently support the school through this innovative program is also available upon request.

 Please note that parents or their employers who are considering participation in the CCP are required to pay all tuition and fees on schedule.
 Once participation has been finalized, any fees that have already been paid will be refunded.